Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY IT’S A TOP PICK: A lightweight vacuum with an effective V-shape brush for getting around furniture.

 Bissell provides a smaller, more nimble option for those who want to save as much time as possible cleaning their own wood floors.
-The most distinctive feature here is the V-shaped brush roll, which is especially well-suited for picking up stray bits of pet food in the corners or underneath chairs – something that few vacuums excel at, and which Bissell wisely advertises for the PowerEdge.
+The most distinctive feature here is the V-shaped brush roll, which is especially well-suited for picking up stray bits of pet food in the corners or underneath chairs – something that few vacuums excel at and that pet owners yearn for, and which Bissell wisely advertises for the PowerEdge.

 The vacuum uses “cyclonic” technology (as seen in the best Dyson vacuums) which can be a bit confusing until you know what it means.
 The cyclone refers to spinning air flow around the vacuum canister so that it spits out all the dust, meaning that less dust escapes back into the air.
 It’s not multi-stage filtration, but it does do a great job of cleaning dust in one pass-through.
 There’s also a dirt cup that we found exceptionally easy to empty.